 Newly hired experienced RNs and LVNs in the hospital and clinic participate in our Nursing Orientation for Clinical Excellence (NOCE) program.

-The goal of this program is to familiarize newly-hired nurses with nursing practice standards and policies at University Health.
-Nurses are introduced to Sunrise - University Health's electronic health record computer system - and our competency-based orientation plan.
+The goal of this program is to familiarize newly hired nurses with nursing practice standards and policies at University Health.
+Nurses are introduced to Epic, University Health's electronic health record computer system, and our competency-based orientation plan.
 Nurses meet resource people in the classroom and simulation lab setting.

 NOCE is offered on a monthly basis.
 It provides a combination of classroom sessions, electronic resources and simulated lab experiences in our Clinical Simulation Lab where the experienced nurse is introduced to commonly-used equipment and procedures and current quality initiatives.